brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/BlueTeam-Tools/EventLogMonitoring/README.md

    - **Installation:** Necessary on Windows 10/11 workstations to fully leverage scripts that use the `Import-Module ActiveDirectory` command.
    - **Usage:** Enables Active Directory and other remote server role management.

-You can also run scripts that process `.evtx` files directly from a Windows 10 or 11 workstation.
+*Scripts that process `.evtx` files can also be run directly from a Windows 10 or 11 workstation.*

 ## 📄 Description

 This folder contains a suite of PowerShell scripts crafted to process **Windows Event Log files (.evtx)**.
-These tools extract key data from event logs and generate outputs in `.CSV` format, enabling easy analysis and reporting.
+These tools extract key data from event logs and generate outputs in `.CSV` format, facilitating easy analysis and reporting.

-> **✨ Each script comes with a graphical user interface (GUI), enhancing user interaction.
-They also generate `.log` files and export results to `.csv`, simplifying server and workstation management.**
+> **✨ Each script includes a graphical user interface (GUI) for enhanced user interaction.
+Scripts also generate `.log` files and export results to `.csv`, streamlining server and workstation management.**

 ### 📜 Script Descriptions (Alphabetically Ordered)